Solenoid Valve

 Components of Solenoid Valve

 A solenoid valve has two primary components: the solenoid and the valve body.
-The solenoid is an actuator that uses an electromagnetic coil, while the valve body contains the parts that come into contact with the fluid.
-The specific parts of the solenoid may vary, but the valve body components are generally consistent, although their design and material may differ.
+The solenoid acts as an actuator using an electromagnetic coil, while the valve body houses the parts that contact the fluid.

 How Does a Solenoid Valve Operate?

 Solenoid valves come in various types, each designed for specific functions and configurations.
 These valves are essential in pneumatic and hydraulic systems.
-Let’s take a closer look at how solenoid valves work in these applications.
+Next, we will explore the different types of solenoid valves and how they work in these applications.

 -